adtzlr/felupe/docs/tutorial/examples/README.rst

 Tutorials
 =========

 This section is all about learning.
-Each tutorial focusses on a some lessons to learn with straightforward code blocks.
+Each tutorial focusses on some lessons to learn.